andyrbarrow/YachtRaceTimer/README.md

 This sketch requires Nick Gammon's Switch Manager, which can be downloaded from: http://gammon.com.au/Arduino/SwitchManager.zip.
 Install this in your Arduino IDE using Library Manager/Install from Zip

+Next Steps and Ideas:
+- Use the bluetooth connectivity to provide a means to send the beeps to an wireless bluetooth speaker or bluetooth enabled stereo
+- Use wifi or bluetooth to display countdown and other information on a smartphone or tablet
+- Provide a wireless time signal to a remote recording device that could be used to record finish times
+- Integrate the entire package, including horns, into a package that is "suitcase portable"